datalater/hamancho_engstudy/qna (easy-writing)/QNA_현인.md

 ⓒ JHI 2017

+### 20180413 What are your review on Avengers Infinity War ###
+1. I was really really looking forward to watching Avengers Infinity War for a long time.
+3. And after watching it, The movie was interested and also shocking me for two reasons.
+4. First, I feel like I'm in the movie because I watched the movie through IMAX 3d.
+5. I was overwhelmed by the big scale when many heroes fought against the Thanos.
+6. They fought in the earth, nowhere and other planets.
+7. Just watching the big fighting scene, the movie satisfed me.
+8. And I was also shocked by the last 10 minute scene because it was beyond my expectation.
+9. I expected that Captain America or Iron man will be dead.
+10. The director and the magazine said there will be shocking dead in this movie.
+11. So many people including me predicted that the main hero will be dead.
+12. However, it was wrong.
+13. Except for Captain America and Iron man, many heroes became dust and gone.
+14. That's why I was shocked and I couldn't believe their death.
+15. And I can't wait the next year and really expect the next story.
+16. So I would like to give 4.5 star on Avengers Infinity War.

+### 20180406 How do you releive stress? ###

+1. There are many ways for me to relieve stress.
+2. I would like to say two main things to ruduce stress.
+3. First, I go to baseball baseball stadium in weekeds.
+4. As you know, Sajik stadium is famous for passionate cheer.
+5. So I can yell with many people and relieve stress.
+6. Although it was very tired and exhausted after game, I felt like all of stress was out from my body.
+7. Second, I enjoy playing soccer game after work.
+8. I can't go baseball stadium everyday.
+9. So I have to find the way I can do everyday to relieve stress.
+10. And I decide to play 1 or 2 soccer games.
+It helps me to reduce kind of stress.
+11. In addition to these things, I also enjoy watching movie and TV shows.
+12. However, I think it'll be also good to find to do physical activities such as squash and tennis.
+13. In conclusion, there are two main ways for me go to the baseball stadium and play soccer game to reduce stress.

 ### 20180309 Have you seen this movie? session2  ###

 1. Today I would like to introduce the movie titled "지금 만나러갑니다".